Friday, March 31, 2017

 Dan Bradley

-Stunt Coordinator - Scott Rogers
+Stunt Coordinators - Scott Rogers

-Special Effects Supervisors - John Frazier
+Special Effects Supervisor - John Frazier

-Special Effects Foreman/Supervisor - John Shea
+Special Effects Coordinator - Jim Schwalm

-Visual Effects Supervisors - Richard Kidd,
+Visual Effects Supervisors - Scott Stokdyk

-Scott Stokdyk and Mark Larranaga
+and Mark Larranaga (Uncredited)

 Visual Effects Supervisor: New Deal Studios -